arangodb/docs/3.10/aql/operations-let.md

 ---
 layout: default
+description: >-
-description: The LET statement can be used to assign an arbitrary value to a variable
+  You can use the `LET` operation to assign an arbitrary value to a variable
 ---
-LET
+`LET` operation in AQL
 ===

-The `LET` statement can be used to assign an arbitrary value to a variable.
+{{ page.description }}
+{:class="lead"}

-The variable is then introduced in the scope the `LET` statement is placed in.
+The variable is introduced in the scope the `LET` statement is placed in.
+You cannot change the value once assigned.

 Syntax
 ------